ambaradan/docsmarker/docs/rocksmarker/mappings.md

 : **Move text block**: `J`and `K` (in visual mode)

 : Move the selected text block up or down when pressing ++"J"++ or ++"K"++ in visual mode.
-Use the standard Neovim ++shift+"V"++ mapping to select the block to be moved.
+Use the standard Neovim ++shift+"V"++ mapping to select the block you want to move.

 : **Toggle diagnostics**: `<leader>dd`

-: Activates or deactivates the virtual diagnostic text in the buffer when ++space+"d"+"d"++ is pressed in normal mode.
+: Activates or deactivates the virtual diagnostic text in the buffer when pressing ++space+"d"+"d"++ in normal mode.

 ### File management

 These custom mappings help you make the most of Neo-tree's features, improving productivity and simplifying file and directory management within the editor.
-This allows you to work in a more efficient and organized manner, with complete visibility into your project's file and directory structure.
+In this way you can work in a more efficient and organized manner, with complete visibility into your project's file and directory structure.

 : **Open Neo-Tree in floating window**: `.` (comma)

-: Opens and closes Neo-Tree in a floating window when the ++"."++ is pressed in normal mode.
+: Opens and closes Neo-Tree in a floating window when you press ++"."++ in normal mode.

 : **Open Neo-Tree in right window**: `<C-n>`